 Embroidery transfer pen, or other method of pattern transfer (check out the embroidery area of your favorite craft store for the possibilities)

 *While not necessary, a needle threader sure comes in handy.
 If you don't know what a needle threader is here is a nice little visual for you, I found the image on Wikipedia:

 Now, to get to learning some simple embroidery.
 I decided to start out with the backstitch as it is very versatile and you can do many embroidery patterns from start to finish with nothing but this stitch if you so choose.
-It can be used on both straight and curved lines and can look quite different on each individual line you stitch based upon the length of your individual stitches.
+It can be used on both straight and curved lines and can look quite different on each individual line you stitch based upon the length of your stitches and thickness of your thread.

 To start out, you may want to draw yourself several lines on your fabric, and trace some circles as well to practice making curved lines too.
 I like using the embroidery transfer pens, as they wash out easily from finished work.